sharks-from-space/sharks-from-space/README.md

-# SSP25 Lunar Spaceport Project

-This repository contains the website for the **SSP25 Lunar Spaceport Project**, a conceptual project focused on designing a sustainable lunar spaceport.
+# Sharks from Space

+We’re participating in the NASA Space Apps Challenge: Sharks from Space!

+Using Earth observation data, we explore how satellite measurements of ocean currents, temperature, and plankton can help track shark movements and identify foraging hotspots.
+As Jawstronauts, we combine this data with tagging insights to better understand and protect these incredible apex predators.

 <p align="center">
-  <a href="https://sustainablelunar.space/">🌐 Visit the Website</a>
+  <a href="https://sharksfrom.space/">🌐 Visit the Website</a>
 </p>

-Created by **Monique Grinstein** and **Emma Vellard**
+Created by **David Salmon** and **Monique Grinstein**.